stgl/scarplet/README.md

 $ source myenv/bin/activate
 (myenv) $ pip install scarplet
 ```

+The main dependencies are numpy, scipy, numexpr, pyfftw (which requires LibFFTW3)
+and rasterio/GDAL.

 On some systems, GDAL will fail to install because headers are not found within
 the virtual environment.
 In this case, install GDAL first, then other packages.